Much of what we know about the earliest days of America comes from the Journals of John Winthrop, and much of that was almost lost forever.

-The very earliest histories of New England have relied on Winthrop’s journals and it’s hard to find a more important figure in the early history of New England.
-He was among the earliest English arrivals to Boston and was one of the most prominent of the early leaders of the Massachusetts Bay Colony.
-He arrived in America in 1629 and died here 1649; he was governor or lieutenant governor of the colony for 19 out of those 20 years.
+The very earliest histories of New England have relied on Winthrop’s journals.
+It’s hard to find a more important figure in the early history of New England.
+He was among the first English arrivals to Boston and was one of the most prominent of the early leaders of the Massachusetts Bay Colony.
+He arrived in America in 1629 and died 20 years later, having served as governor or lieutenant governor of the colony for 19 out of those 20 years.

-The first impediment to tapping into Winthrop’s histories was created by Winthrop himself.
-His handwriting was terrible.
+Winthrop himself created the first impediment to tapping into his histories.
+He had terrible handwriting.
 Secretaries, students and researchers have all complained mightily while trying to decipher the original manuscripts.

-Written in three volumes, Winthrop’s family was generous in lending the journals to historians.
+Winthrop’s family generous lent the three-volume journals to historians.
 Cotton Mather borrowed them for Magnalia Christi Americana, published in 1704.
 Ipswich Minister William Hubbard relied on them for his General History of New England.
-Yale College President Ezra Styles accessed them and included excerpts in his planned but never published Ecclesiastical History of New England.
+Yale College President Ezra Styles accessed them and included excerpts in his planned, but never published, Ecclesiastical History of New England.

-Thomas Prince borrowed the journals for use in preparing his 1736 work A Chronological History of New England, in the Form of Annals.
-Prince was a minister who was meticulous in his writing, preferring detail to readability.
+Thomas Prince borrowed the journals to prepare his 1736 work A Chronological History of New England, in the Form of Annals.
+Prince, a minister meticulous in his writing, preferred detail to readability.

 Jeremy Belknap used the Winthrop journals, as well.
 Belknap’s best-known work was his History of New Hampshire.
-He advanced the field of historical writing by trying in his work to carefully delineate known fact from opinion and supposition or tradition.
-Belknap was among the group of scholars who established the Massachusetts Historical Society.
+He advanced the field of historical writing by carefully delineating known fact from opinion and supposition or tradition.
+Belknap belonged to the group of scholars who established the Massachusetts Historical Society.

 Despite the high regard historians maintained for the Winthrop journals, the books themselves were treated somewhat casually.
 When Belknap died, for example, the two Winthrop journals in his possession were simply lumped in with his library and passed on to his descendants.
-The Winthrop family would have to retrieve them when the mistake was found.
+The Winthrop family had to retrieve them when they discovered the mistake.

 The church presented the journal to the Massachusetts Historical Society for, at last, safe-keeping.
 But there was one more indignity to befall the journals.
 The society let a writer, James Savage, borrow them.
 He was intent on finally producing a reliable and complete version of Winthrop’s work.